Our Lady of Akita: Weeping statue

-The palm of the statue's right hand oozed a liquid from two, short intersecting lines.
+Nuns claimed the palm of the statue's right hand oozed a liquid from two, short intersecting lines.
 It was described as "a blackish mark," by one nun; "one would have said that it had been traced with a fine point of a pencil."
 According to a second nun, "On these lines there stood out two darker points.
 It resembled very much ink which had spread under the effect of heat.
 I said to myself that the Novice Mistress must have spoken of these points when she saw blood flow through a hole as large as that of a needle."
 A third nun, who had been the sacristan, described that she "saw in the middle of the palm of the right hand that a wound in the form of a cross had been cut with something like the tip of a blade."

 TV Tokyo Channel 12 videotaped the weeping statue in December 1978.
 The blood type of the statue and its sweat and tear type were found to be types B and AB, respectively.

-The dates and times (in the local Japanese time (UTC +9 hours)) of when each and every one of the 101 tears happened (from the 1st tear which was on January 4 1975, to the final 101st tear which was on September 15 1981) can be found in books and on the internet.
-One place that has a convenient chart of all of the tears’ dates and times is the Japanese-language version of this Wikipedia page.